Residential Burning Permits

 Tips for Best Burning Practices

 - CHECK BEFORE YOU BURN: Although many of the days during the designated burning months will be “Burn Days”, impaired air quality or fire danger may necessitate a burn ban.
-The Burn Hotline is (360) 615-5670 or on our website at EnumclawFire.org.
+Please call the Puget Sound Clean Air Agency burn hotline at 1-800-595-4341 to confirm there is not a burn ban in effect before burning, or check their website at pscleanair.org.

 - PILE THE DEBRIS: Piling the debris creates a chimney effect during burning and preheats the debris.
 Hot fires and dry fuel produces less smoke.
 Remove as much dirt a possible from the debris as you pile it.
 Dirt in the pile prevents the fire from burning hot and efficiently.